Gas and electricity standing charges explained

 A standing charge is a fixed daily amount that you pay on your bill regardless of how much energy you use.
 Standing charges apply to both gas and electricity and will vary by supplier, where you live, how you pay and what meter you have.

-- Maintaining the energy supply network that delivers gas and electricity to your home
+- Maintaining the energy supply network – the wires and cables that deliver the gas and electricity to our homes

 - Failed suppliers exiting the energy market – electricity only